codergangganesh/Vahan/README.md

 3. Regularly rotate your API keys and credentials
 4. Use strong, unique passwords for all accounts
 5. Enable two-factor authentication where available

+### Environment File Hierarchy
+1. `.env` - Contains placeholder values (committed to repository)
+2. `.env.local` - Contains actual credentials (gitignored)
+3. `.env.example` - Template for creating `.env.local` (committed to repository)

+When the application runs, it will load variables in this order, with later files overwriting earlier ones.

 ## 🌐 GitHub Workflow